discrete-notes/discrete-notes.github.io/_posts/2020-04-08-network-decomposition-0.md

 ![](assets/caravane-0.jpg){: .center-image width="90%"}

-One of the important papers of these recent years in distributed graph algorithms will appear at STOC this summer:
+One of the most important papers of these recent years in distributed graph algorithms will appear at STOC this summer:

 "Polylogarithmic-Time Deterministic Network Decomposition and Distributed